Moe-alfarra/Smart-Library-Management-System/README.md

 It allows users to browse books, borrow and return them, renew borrows, reserve unavailable books, and manage their accounts.
 Administrators can manage books, monitor borrowing activity, and control the overall system.

-The system is built using a modern web stack with a React frontend, a Java Spring Boot backend, and a PostgreSQL database.
+The system is built using a modern web stack with a React modern frontend UI, a Java Spring Boot backend, and a PostgreSQL database.

 This project demonstrates full-stack development, REST API design, authentication and authorization, and database management.